NGBlanchard/curricula-api-auth/README.md

 # Curricula

-This is the API for Simplefol.io.
+This is the API for Curricula.
 If you'd like to learn more about the site, check out the [front end repo](https://github.com/NGBlanchard/curricula-client)

 ### Technology Used